ga4gh/va-spec/docs/source/overview.rst

    at the level of a Statement and each supporting Evidence Lines and Items.

-.. note::  While the majority of applications are focused on representing knowledge Statements, SEPIO data structures can be built
+.. note::  While the majority of applications are focused on representing knowledge **Statements**, SEPIO data structures can be built
            around other classes as their central focus.
-For exapmle, implementations have defined profiles focused on describing and tracking the provenance of Evidence Line or StudyReuslt objects, where the same modeling patterns and principles are applied (see here).
+For exapmle, implementations have defined profiles focused on describing and tracking the provenance of **Evidence Line** or **Study Reuslt* objects, where the same modeling patterns and principles are applied (see here).

 The **SEPIO Profiling Methodology**
 ***********************************